Career Readiness Programs

 STEP can assist with the cost of GED and English language classes and testing.

-Complete or update an iMatchSkills profile and/or study and register for the National
+Yes.
+Complete or update an iMatchSkills profile.
+Also register for the National Career readiness Certificate (NCRC).

-You can also meet with an LBCC Resource Navigator to find ways to afford:
+You can also meet with the LBCC Roadrunner Resource Center to find ways to afford:

 - Childcare